Limitations and restrictions of Assurance

 This chapter provides the basic tasks you must do to set up Assurance.
 Use this chapter in conjunction with the Cisco Catalyst Center User Guide.

-See the following illustration and the procedure that follows to understand the basic workflow.
+See this illustration and the procedure that follows to understand the basic workflow.

 Step 1 |